Helsinki-NLP/mammoth/docs/source/quickstart.md

 # Quickstart

-Mammoth is a library for training modular language models supporting multi-node multi-GPU training.
+MAMMOTH is specifically designed for distributed training of modular systems in multi-GPUs SLURM environments.

 In the example below, we will show you how to configure Mamooth to train a machine translation model with language-specific encoders and decoders.